COVID-19 Updates: State of public health emergency declared.

 - Over the long term, these sites can provide valuable information on populations and productivity.
 This can help us better understand changes in populations of Alberta amphibians.

-If you would like more information about the RANA project or would like to visit one of the sites, please contact:
+If you would like more information about the RANA project or would like to visit one of the sites, contact:

 - Lisa Wilkinson, Species at Risk Biologist